sebastianx9/amazon_review_classifiers/README.md

 - Train the helpfulness classifier and evaluate it on the test set.

 - Print evaluation metrics and generate learning curves.

-## Usage
 For reproducibility purposes, the core training logic for the classifiers has been encapsulated in the sentiment_classifier.py and helpfulness_classifier.py file.

 In your Python script or Jupyter Notebook, after preparing your training test matrix and true vlues, use the following statement to import the training functions: